Petar Nenadić

-Petar Nenadić (born 28 June 1986) is a Serbian handball player who plays for Paris Saint-Germain and the Serbian national team.
+Petar Nenadić (born 28 June 1986) is a Serbian former handball player.

-His brother Draško also played handball for national team.
+His brother Draško also played for the national team.

 Club career

 RK Crvena zvezda

 Born in Belgrade, Serbia, Nenadić began playing handball in local team RK Crvena Zvezda's youth setup.
 He moved up to the senior team in 2003, aged only 17.

 Nenadić given a chance in the first-team of RK Crvena Zvezda as a 17-years-old, next to stars like Darko Stanić, Ivan Nikčević, Rastko Stojković and Nikola Manojlović.
 As a rotation player, Nenadić was part of the team won Yugoslav championship and the Yugoslav cup.
 In the following season, 2004–05, Nenadić made his breakthrough and finished the season as the top scorer of RK Crvena Zvezda with 113 goals, but the team only managed to achieve the 6th place in the league.

 2005–06 season began with five consecutive losses, and RK Crvena Zvezda were far away from the top part of the table, but since the 27:27 draw against Partizan Belgrade, when Nenadić scored 9 goals, the team were unstoppable.
 Nenadić finished the season as the top scorer with 272 goals, and led RK Crvena Zvezda to its last championship in the era of Serbia and Montenegro.

 Nenadić suffered a serious knee injury in the pre-season trainings before 2006–07 season and missed most of the season, what weakened his team.
 However, he returned for the last 5 games of the season, and scored 39 goals which helped RK Crvena Zvezda win its second consecutive championship.